Module tf.advanced.highlight

 Expand source code Browse git

-def getPassageHighlights(app, node, query, cache):
+def getPassageHighlights(app, node, query, colorMap, cache):

 """Get the highlights for a whole passage.